-

 Data cleaning, data cleansing or data scrubbing?

 Data cleaning, data cleansing and data scrubbing – they all sound similar, but are they the same?
 Data cleaning is actually part of a process called data cleansing.
-As we’ve explored, data cleaning involves finding inconsistencies in data and fixing any errors.
-Data cleansing, on the other hand, is a broader process that, as well as cleaning, includes standardization, validation, removing duplicate data, and if required, enrichment of data.
-Meanwhile, the terms data cleaning and data scrubbing are sometimes used interchangeably to describe the same process.
-So now you know!
+As we’ve explored, data cleaning involves improving data quality by finding inconsistencies and fixing any data errors.

 Data cleaning vs. data transformation